LOKE/.github/pull_request_template.md

 Check only those that apply to this change.

 - [ ] Self-reviewed code, removed extraneous comments, debug logging, checked code style
-- [ ] No change to users after merge (off-by-default configuration, feature flag, alt URL, etc.) and can be disabled if issues arise
+- [ ] No change to users after merge (off-by-default configuration, feature flag, alt URL, etc.) and can be disabled if issues arise (if this is not the case we may need stakeholder signoff)
 - [ ] Changes are documented (README, wiki, etc)
 - [ ] Automated tests added
 - [ ] Manually tested changes